 It seems to me there is plenty of room in the viburnum to share.
 Though the birds look different, they are very much the same.
 They need the same nourishment and water and have the same instincts to build a nest to raise their families.
-They have the same challenges of Mother Nature; weather and invaders that may steal their eggs or their young.
+They have the same challenges as Mother Nature; weather and invaders who may steal their eggs or young.

 I reached out to my birder buddy Dennis of Blairstown.
-He shared that he’s not sure if a song sparrow would have driven the robin away as they are a lot smaller.
+He shared that he’s unsure if a song sparrow would have driven the robin away as they are a lot smaller.
 But if it did, the robin will find another spot.
-Comforting to know, but how joyful it would be to see them living in harmony in the same viburnum.
-United in one neighborhood, one country, one world.
+It is comforting to know but how joyful it would be to see them living in harmony in the same viburnum—United in one neighborhood, one country, one world.
 Garden Dilemmas? email@example.com

-This column is featured in Episode 16 – One World / Robins of Renewal of the Garden Dilemma’s Podcast available on Podcast Apps and on the Podcast Page
+This column is featured in Episode 16 of the Garden Dilemmas Podcast